 Why Consider Treatment at Highland Ridge

-While deciding to seek the help of an inpatient program for your bipolar disorder may seem scary, it can be a decision that ultimately saves your life.
+While deciding to seek the help of an inpatient program at a treatment center or hospital for your bipolar disorder may seem scary, it can be a decision that ultimately saves your life.
 An inpatient program can get you started on a medication schedule that will help keep your moods under control while psychotherapy helps you to start to process some of your emotions surrounding your disorder.
 Additionally, group therapy will help you to connect with other individuals who are struggling with similar issues, while letting you practice your newly-learned social skills.
 Finally, inpatient treatment can provide you with all the tools you need to get your life back on track.

 Program Philosophy and Benefits

 At Highland Ridge Hospital, we firmly believe that the whole is greater than the sum of its parts, which is why we make sure to treat every aspect of an individual instead of just focusing on their symptoms.
-We strive to be a safe haven of treatment helping adolescents, adults, and seniors who come to us struggling with a mental health or substance abuse disorder.
-The dedicated staff at Highland Ridge is determined to provide personal and professional care to each patient, making sure they feel respected, cared about, and valued.
+We strive to be a safe haven of treatment helping adolescents, adults, and seniors who come to our treatment center struggling with a mental health or substance abuse disorder.
+The dedicated staff at Highland Ridge Hospital is determined to provide personal and professional care to each patient, making sure they feel respected, cared about, and valued.

 Types of Treatment Offered at Highland Ridge

 Through years of experience it has been determined that the most effective treatment for bipolar disorder is a combination of medication management and therapeutic interventions.
-Medication is the foundation of treatment for those who are struggling with bipolar disorder.
+Medication is the foundation of treatment for those at Highland Ridge Hospital who are struggling with bipolar disorder.
 Mood stabilizers may be prescribed by your psychiatrist in order to help minimize the highs and lows experienced with this disorder, as well as to keep other symptoms under control.
 Medication will be continuously monitored by your treatment team and altered if necessary.

-Individual therapy: This form of therapy is held at least one time per week or more frequently as the patient requires.
+Individual therapy: This form of therapy is held at least one time per week at our treatment center, or more frequently as the patient requires.
 These sessions are specifically designed to give patients time with a therapist solely focused upon their own needs and issues.
 Individual counseling can range in topics, including anything from problems that developed as a result of bipolar disorder to dealing with the symptoms of a co-occurring disorder.

-Group therapy: Group sessions are the main type of therapy we use here at Highland Ridge.
+Group therapy: Group sessions are the main type of therapy we use here at Highland Ridge Hospital.
 Groups are held on a daily basis and cover a wide range of topics from anger management to development of better coping skills.
 Group is also a good time for individuals to practice newly learned social skills and develop appropriate interactions.